oscarmartinezrubi/ledama/README.md

 # ledama - LOFAR EoR DAta MAnagement

-ledama contains all the code required for the:
-- LOFAR EoR data management, processing and analysis.
-LEDAMA aims to provide tools (LModules) for the processing of a large number of measurement sets.
-These LModules need, as input, RefFiles.
-A RefFile is a file which contains the locations of measurement sets.

-- LEDDB handling (for more information regarding the database see the LEDDB document), i.e. how to fill and browse the database.
-This also includes the tools for the diagnostic data visualization and the LEDDB web user interface (UI).
-The LModules for the diagnostic data visualization need, as input, DiagFiles.
-A DiagFile is a file with the references to diagnostic data stored in the LEDDB.

-- Cluster monitoring.
-This is based on daemons running in each node of the LOFAR EoR cluster that are collecting network traffic, CPU, GPU (currently disabled), memory and disk usage information.
-There is a tool within the LEDDB web for the displaying of the collected data.
-There is also a LModule that can be used for that purpose.
+ledama contains code for the distributed processing in a specific CPU/GPU cluster of the LOFAR observations performed by the LOFAR EoR group. ledama also contains the code to run a DB called LEDDB for handling the locations of the observations' data and to store diagnostic information of the observations obtained through their processing.

+Read the various documents in the `doc` folder for more information about ledama:

+- [ledama.pdf](doc/ledama/ledama.pdf) contains a detailed description of the ledama package.
+- [leddb.pdf](doc/leddb/leddb.pdf) contains details on the design, implementation and usage of the LEDDB.
+- [welcome.pdf](doc/welcome/welcome.pdf) give a brief introduction to data processing within the LOFAR EoR project and using the LOFAR EoR CPU/GPU cluster.
+- [handlingeordata.pdf](doc/handlingeordata/handlingeordata.pdf) describes the tasks related to the management and processing of the data related to the LOFAR EoR project.